 Q. If I consign something for sale or for auction, may I set a minimum sales price?

 A. Yes, that's called a "reserve".
 However, we won't accept merchandise with a reserve unless the reserve seems reasonable to us.
 And, bear in mind that if we are unable to reach your reserve after listing, photographing, uploading and offering your merchandise for sale, you will be responsible for a reserve fee of 3% of the reserve price or $15, whichever is greater.
 And, you will get your merchandise back.
 So, it's generally unwise to set a reserve unless your merchandise is very valuable.
 It's best to consign only the merchandise that you genuinely want to sell!

 Q. How do I know that I can trust you with my valuables?

 A. We'll always provide you with detailed receipts for any merchandise that you leave with us for any reason, so you'll always have a clear paper trail of your transaction.
-We are members of the Better Business Bureau and the American Numismatic Association, so you'll always have a higher authority to appeal to if you feel that we treated you unfairly.
+We are members of the American Numismatic Association with an A+ rating from the Better Business Bureau.
 Our auction is conducted under guidelines prescribed by the Texas Department of Licensing and Regulation (LIC #16643): you can reach them at (800) 803-9202.
 Your merchandise is fully insured at all times while it's in our care and, at your request, we will be happy to provide you with business and personal references.